TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/World/Immortal Manor.md

 	8. Mule Kick: Hold a third weapon.
 ***BlackOps2:***
 	9. Tombstone: Stores perks and weapons on death.
-	10. Who's Who: Spawns a playable doppelganger.
+	10. Who's Who: Spawns a playable doppelganger on down.
 	11. Electric Cherry: Electric AOE Burst on reload.
 	12. Vulture Aide: Enemies drop ammo and gas that can be hidden in.
 	13. Der Wunderfizz: Spawns a random perk.